nicksieger/warbler-demos/README.md

 This is just a simple Ruby script demonstrating the `Warbler::Jar` API for creating archives from Ruby.
 Run with `jruby jar.rb` after installing Warbler.

+### Littleapp

+This is another Warbler jar example that creates a simple rack application and serves it with Trinidad as an executable ruby jar.